konovski/ERST/README.md

 # ERST
-Evolutionary Reconstructions over Species Trees
+ERST - Evolutionary Reconstructions over Species Trees

 The package is developed for Windows and tested with the latest versions of Windows and Java Runtime Environment.
+The minimal version of JRE is 1.8.xx.

 How to download:
 The download page is 'https://github.com/konovski/ERST', from the subdirectory